 The Bank accounts for uncertain tax positions if it is more likely than not, based on the technical merits, that the tax position will be realized or sustained upon examination.
 The term more likely than not means a likelihood of more than 50 percent; the terms examined and upon examination also include resolution of the related appeals or litigation processes, if any.
 A tax position that meets the more-likely-than-not recognition threshold is initially and subsequently measured as the largest amount of tax benefit that has a greater than 50 percent likelihood of being realized upon settlement with a taxing authority that has full knowledge of all relevant information.
 The determination of whether or not a tax position has met the more-likely-than-not recognition threshold consider the facts, circumstances, and information available at the reporting date and is subject to management's judgment.
-The Bank had no uncertain tax positions at December 31, 2016.
+The Bank had no uncertain tax positions at December 31, 2017.

 The Bank recognizes interest and penalties on income taxes, if any, as a component of the provision for income taxes.
-There were no interest and penalties recognized during 2016 and 2015.
+There were no interest and penalties recognized during 2017 and 2016.

-Federal and state tax returns through December 31, 2013 are open for examination as of December 31, 2016.
+Federal tax returns from 2014 through 2016 are open for examination as of December 31, 2017.